saurookadook/waitwut/docs/notes/dsa/algorithm-exercises/neetcode/blind-75/11-graphs/question-02.md

 }
 ```

-The graph is shown in the test cases as an adjacency list. **An adjacency list** is a mapping of nodes to lists, used to represent a finite graph.
+The graph is shown in the test cases as an adjacency list.
+An **adjacency list** is _a mapping of nodes to lists, used to represent a finite graph_.
 Each list describes the set of neighbors of a node in the graph.

 For simplicity, nodes values are numbered from `1` to `n`, where `n` is the total number of nodes in the graph.
 The index of each node within the adjacency list is the same as the node's value (1-indexed).